WillHua127/EnzymeFlow/README.md

    $~~~~$ (c) [vocab.txt](https://github.com/WillHua127/EnzymeFlow/blob/main/data/vocab.txt) in ```./data``` is co-evolution vocabulary.

-### When the raw enzyme pockets, molecules, co-evolution data are ready, then
+### When the raw data--enzyme pockets, molecules, co-evolution--are ready, we proceed to process them into metadata.

 ### 3. Process rawdata into metadata by running ```process_data.py```.